bogeeee/restfuncs/readme.md

 - Typescript native **result validation** TODO.
 Also your output/result gets validated and shaped to what's declared.
 Improves safety and allows for [typescript tips and tricks](TODO) to shape an object to the form you want.
 - FUTURE (after 1.0): **API browser** (just point the url to your partners and they've got all the information and examples they need to call your methods from other programming languages )
   - FUTURE (after 1.0):  Also generates an **Openapi spec**.
-- Typesafe browser **sessions**, delivered via JWT cookies TODO.
 - **Callback functions** as usual parameters TODO.
-Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, ... _Those calls get **pushed** via websockets of course._ There are options for skipping and rate limiting.
+Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, ... _Those callbacks get **pushed** via websockets of course._ There are options for skipping and rate limiting.
 - **CSRF protection** by default / zero-conf.
 - **CORS** (cross-origin resource sharing).
 See `ServiceOptions.allowedOrigins`.
 - Simple **file uploads** TODO.
 You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
 - **Serve/stream resources**: You can also use your service methods to [serve/stream resources like html pages/images/pdfs/...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
-- **Scales** to a multi node environment (all tokens and JWT cookies are *stateless* / use cryptographic signing)
+- **Scalable** to a multi node environment.
+Uses stateless, encrypted tokens (JWT) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
+See `ServerOptions#secret` and `ServerOptions#sessionValidityTracking`
 - Proper **error handling** and logging.
 - **Basic auth** handler TODO.
 Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/1.x/examples/express-and-vite-with-authentication)
 - **[Collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.
-- **Tinkering friendly** library by exposing a clear OOP API.
+- **Enhancement friendly** library by exposing a clear OOP API.
 You are allowed and encouraged to subclass and override methods.
 Includes .ts source code, source maps and declaration maps in the published NPM package, so you can ctrl+click or debug-step yourself right into the source code and have some fun with it - i hope this inspires other lib authors ;).
 TODO: Document basic-call-structure.md
 - **Very compact** conceptual **documentation**.
 "All you need to know" fits on 2.5 screen pages.
 Further is shown by your IDE's intellisense + friendly error messages give you advice.
 So let's not waste words and [get right into it](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt):

 # &lt;Boilerplate cheat sheet - all you need to know&gt;